djalbat/reaction-with-style/README.md

 ## Additional styles

 There may be times when you need to add general styles to a page or target the children of DOM elements.
-In these cases you can make use of the `addStyles()` method thus:
+In these cases you can make use of the `renderStyle()` method thus:

 ```
 import withStyle from 'easy-with-style';   ///

-const { addStyle } = withStyle;
+const { renderStyle } = withStyle;

-addStyle(
+renderStyle(

   ...